 2. Personal Experience.
-Communication experts hold that the correct relation between theory and practice is that of a practice-based theory rather than a theory-based practice.
-Dina, for instance, defined a "good counselor" as one with "a lot of experience," and Benny used these exact words when referring to the prime condition of becoming an expert.
-Recollecting his own start, he colorfully emphasized this point: "How did I get into the field?
-I didn't learn it in university.
+Communication experts hold that the correct relationship between theory and practice is that of practice-based theory rather than theory-based practice.
+Dina, for instance, defined a “good counselor” as one with “a lot of experience,” and Benny used these exact words when referring to the prime condition of becoming an expert.
+Recalling how he got started, he emphasized this point: “How did I get into the field?
+I didn’t learn it in university.
 That is to say, not like you’re doing [laughs].
-I learned it maybe in the most expensive university in the world – The University of Life."
-(David is presumably another alumni.
-He claims to have earned "a doctorate without a degree, without a diploma").
-There are, of course, many experts who have earned higher degrees, some of whom disregard popular techniques based on "some person's gut feelings and intuition" (as Adam put it) as opposed to their own scientifically-based methods.
+I learned it maybe in the most expensive university in the world—The University of Life.”
+David is presumably another alumnus; he claims to have earned “a doctorate without a degree, without a diploma.”
+There are, of course, many experts who have earned higher degrees, some of whom disregard popular techniques based on “someone’s gut feelings and intuition” (as Adam put it) as opposed to their own science-based methods.
 However, even these experts consider education inferior to experience.
-Thus, when asked about his criteria of expertise, Adam replied: "First of all, experience."
-Doron, who holds a PhD in biology, also stressed the importance of practical knowledge: "When I read material in theoretical psychology, I of course read it also critically.
+Thus, when asked about his criteria for expertise, Adam replied: “First of all, experience.”
+Doron, who holds a Ph.D. in biology, also stressed the importance of practical knowledge: “When I read material in theoretical psychology, I of course read it critically.
 That is, I don’t always agree with what I read.
-But I do understand that it is experience-based, that it comes from practical knowledge."
-The advantage of personal experience rests in its reliance on an accumulation of actual first-hand encounters with reality.
-It therefore holds the benefits of a good theory without the limitations: it permits elaborateness but does not burden apprehension, and it is both rich enough and flexible enough to adjust to any specific case at hand.
-While the result of accumulated theories is knowledge, the acquiring of experience makes for what is seen as an even higher manifestation of expertise: intuition.
+But I do understand that it is experience-based, that it comes from practical knowledge.”
+The advantage of personal experience lies in its reliance on the accumulation of actual first-hand, real-life encounters.
+It therefore enjoys the benefits of a good theory without the limitations: it permits elaborateness but does not burden apprehension, and it is both rich enough and flexible enough to adjust to any specific case at hand.
+While the result of accumulated theories is knowledge, the acquisition of experience results in what many consider an even higher manifestation of expertise: intuition.